stakater/blueprint-instance-pool-aws/README.md

 - Instance Pool
   - Launch Configuration
-  - Autoscaling Group
+  - Auto Scaling Group
-  - Elastic Load Balancer
+  - Auto Scaling Group Policy

 ## What is a blueprint?